Do you need any qualifications or experience to volunteer?

 These are open 24 hours and provide meals and sleeping facilities as well as a full range of services and activities.
 Guests can come just to use our daytime services or stay overnight if they are also in need of accommodation.
 These are:

 You can sign up as a General Volunteer or join one of our Services, Activities and Entertainment or Logistics teams.

-The tasks you will be involved will vary depending on your role but please see the brief overview of responsibilities below:
+The tasks you will be involved with will vary depending on your role but please see the brief overview of responsibilities below:

-Crisis volunteers are covered by our public liability insurance, which covers ‘legal liability to third parties as a result of bodily injury, property damage, obstruction, trespass or nuisance'.
+Crisis volunteers are covered by our public liability insurance, which covers "legal liability to third parties as a result of bodily injury, property damage, obstruction, trespass or nuisance".

 However if you are a healthcare professional, massage volunteer, natural healer or yoga teacher you will need to submit your own personal liability insurance certificate.
 Details of requirements for each role can be found on the online application system.

 Due to limited resources, you will need to make your own transport arrangements to and from your centre before and after your shifts.
 If you need to travel between centres during a shift, transport will be provided.